adinabo/skincare_journal/README.md

  To check if the connection to the MongoDB database is successful.

 3. User Login and Registration Debugging
 Such as display the username attempting to log in, confirming if the user is found in the database,and messages to indicate the success or failure of password checks.
+This test has passed.
+However, when the user manually logs out, they are unable to log back in.
+Interestingly, logging in works perfectly fine when the session expires.
+Steps are being taken to resolve this issue.

 4. Monitoring User Registration
 When a new user registers, the application prints the username being registered, allowing the developer to verify the registration process.